XelerT/hashtable/README.md

         ret
 ```

-Result of this optimisation is very good.
-Time performance boost is 245% and cache-misses reduced by 20.8%.
+Result of this optimization is very good.
+Execution time decreased by 3.45 times and cache-misses reduced by 20.8%.

 <pre>
 # started on Fri Apr 28 13:03:21 2023